sean-benesh-frEs86UrHQI-unsplash.jpg

 Managed sprint-based process, collaborating with offshore and US-based development teams

-Presented design solutions & insights to stakeholders communicating the value of UX design
+Presented design solutions & insights to stakeholders communicating the value of design